Axon-Shield/blog.github.io/_posts/2024-12-22-migrating-from-hashicorp-vault.md

 - **Secrets inventory**: Comprehensive catalog of all secrets stored in Vault
 - **Access patterns**: How applications and users currently access secrets
 - **Integration points**: All systems and applications that integrate with Vault
+- **Security policies**: Current authentication
+  - authorization
-- **Security policies**: Current authentication, authorization, and audit policies
+  - and audit policies

 #### Target State Definition
 - **Platform selection**: Choosing the destination secrets management solution